Marked points on translation surfaces: The finite blocking problem

 \begin{proof}[Proof of Theorem \ref{T:cor}] Let $B$ be a minimal finite blocking set.

 First we suppose that $x_1$ is $\cM$-periodic or a zero and show that so is $x_2$.
-Suppose otherwise.
-Let $U$ be a flat disk around $x_1$ on $(X, \omega)$ on which $\piQ (z)=z^n$ in a local coordinate $z$ centered at $x_1$.
-Remaining in $\M_{x_1,x_2;B}$ we may move $x_2$ into $U$ without moving $x_1$.
-Assume $x_2$ is closer to $x_1$ than any other periodic point or zero.
-Now, there must be a point $b$ of $B$ also contained in $U$, blocking the straight line from $x_1$ to $x_2$ in $U$.

-Let $B'$ be the non-empty set of non-periodic points in $B$.
-Lemma~\ref{L:MB} gives that $B'\cup \{x_2\}$ is an irreducible point marking, so we see by Theorem \ref{T:main} that $B'\cup \{x_2\}$ maps to a single point under $\piQ $.
-In particular, $b$ and $x_2$ must map to the same point under $\piQ $.
-This is a contradiction, since $b$ is closer to $x_1$ than $x_2$.
+Indeed, move $x_2$ very close to $x_1$.
+Since all points in the point marking are either fixed or move with slope $\pm1$ with respect to $x_2$, there cannot always be a point of $B$ in between $x_2$ and $x_1$.
+This gives a contradiction to the assumption that $x_1$ and $x_2$ are blocked by $B$.

 Next suppose neither $x_1$ nor $x_2$ is periodic.
-By the previous lemma, neither is free in $\M_{x_1, x_2, B}$, so by Theorem \ref{T:main} they must map to the same point under $\piQ $. \end{proof}
+By the previous lemma and Theorem \ref{T:main} they must map to the same point under $\piQ $. \end{proof}

 \begin{cor} A non-singular point on a translation surface that is not a torus-cover is only finitely blocked from finitely many other points. \end{cor} \begin{proof} Let $p$ be a non-singular point on a translation surface that is not a torus cover.
 If $p$ is periodic then it is only finitely blocked from other periodic points, of which there are finitely many by Theorem~\ref{T:periodic}.
 If $p$ is not periodic then it is only finitely blocked from other points in $\piQ^{-1} \left( \piQ(p) \right)$, of which there are only finitely many. \end{proof}